KISS Systems

 KISS II System

-The KISS II system remains moderately easy but this time it significantly improves the chances players have to gain advantage over the casino and therefore, make better decisions for their moves and bets.
-It is also level one and due to its simplicity, this system works best when the game is played with one deck only.
+The KISS II system remains moderately easy, but it significantly improves players’ chances of gaining an advantage over the casino and, therefore, enables better decisions regarding their moves and bets.
+It is also a level-one system and, due to its simplicity, works best when the game is played with a single deck.

-The assigned point values for the cards according to this system are the following: ten and all the face cards get minus one, the cards from three through six are counted with plus one and the rest of the cards get zero, except for black two.
-Such cases require special attention as they are counted according to their colour – black two gets plus one value and red two gets zero.
-Players need to take their time and remember this subtlety.
+The point values assigned in this system are as follows: tens and all face cards are -1; cards from three through six are +1; the remaining cards are 0, except for the black two.
+This subtlety requires special attention, as the twos are counted according to their colour – the black two is +1, while the red two is 0.
+Players should take their time and remember this detail.

 KISS (II) Card Counting System